What is a PCI gap analysis?

 - Pre-assessment information gathering: During this step, we confirm that the correct scope has been identified for the people, processes, and system components for PCI compliance.

-- Assessment and analysis: A detailed assessment of the CDE is conducted, including: interviews with stakeholders, reviewing policy and procedure documentation and assessment of security controls.
+- Assessment and analysis: A detailed assessment of the CDE is conducted, including: interviews with stakeholders, reviewing policy and procedure documentation, and assessing security controls.

 - Post assessment and report: A plan to bridge the gap between your current security posture and full compliance with the Standard is provided, demonstrating the necessary corrective actions and enabling you to reduce the risk of a data breach.

 Find out more about our PCI DSS Gap Analysis >>

 How IT Governance can help you get PCI DSS compliant

 Our services provide a tailored route to PCI compliance, scalable to your budget and need.

 We go further than a simple ‘yes/ no’ approach to understand better how security measures work.

 We work in partnership to help you understand what is required and why giving you control.

 We can offer expertise to vet compensating controls and determine whether they are acceptable.